-Applications will be accepted on a rolling basis until Friday December 4, 2020 at 11:59pm.
+DEADLINE EXTENDED!
+Applications will be accepted on a rolling basis until Sunday December 13, 2020 at 11:59pm.

 Interviews will be scheduled on a rolling basis.
 Please note: candidates under consideration will be contacted by e-mail.
 No phone calls to Design Trust, please.